bradonomics/jekyll-boilerplate/README.md

 # Jekyll Boilerplate
 Jekyll boilerplate is a starter kit for Jekyll themes.
 It uses my preferred CSS framework and Gulp tasks.

-The repo is setup with a gulpfile if you want to use [Gulp](http://gulpjs.com/).
-The `/dev` directory is where your Sass and pre processed JavaScript will live.
-If you prefer not to use Sass or Gulp, you'll need to manually move all the CSS from the .scss files to a styles.css file in the root directory.
+The repo is setup with a gulpfile to load _config-dev.yml instad of your production config file while your building your theme.
+It also watches the _site directory for changes and refreshes the browser to save you time.

 I wrote a blog post about [how I build custom Genesis child themes](http://bradonomics.com/genesis-boilerplate/).
 The notes in that post are very applicable to this repo.

 The install scrip in that post is only applicable to the Genesis Boilerplate repo.
-You can find the Jekyll Boilerplate install script here:
+You can find the Jekyll Boilerplate install script here: [https://gist.github.com/bradonomics/174b93261ffb287a390d408ac2128ec0](https://gist.github.com/bradonomics/174b93261ffb287a390d408ac2128ec0)

 ## Getting Started